Birth - Age 3 Math

 Children at this age...

-- The ability to respond and engage in reciprocal interactions.
+- Have the ability to respond and engage in reciprocal interactions.

-- An increasing ability to play an active part in the day to day activities of the program.
+- Show an increasing ability to play an active part in the day-to-day activities of the program.

-- Increasing control over their bodies, including increasing abilities in the use of large and small muscles, balance and coordination of eye-hand movements, and increasing agility, coordination, and balance.
+- Increase control over their bodies, including increasing abilities in the use of large and small muscles, balance and coordination of eye-hand movements, and increasing agility, coordination, and balance.

-- A baby can start to judge the distance towards another object and will adjust their reach to grab it
+- Can start to judge the distance toward another object and will adjust their reach to grab that object.

-- Motor development like lifting head, rolling over, sitting-up, crawling, and walking begin to develop
+- Begin to develop motor skills such as lifting the head, rolling over, sitting-up, crawling, and walking.

-- Will try strategies repetitively to understand them and to help build memory
+- Will try strategies repetitively to better understand and to help build memory.

 WHAT TO EXPECT MATHEMATICALLY FROM YOUR TODDLER?